marks/melodykramer.github.io/_posts/2015-03-13-the-autobiography-of-melody-joy-kramer.md

 8. Was I where I said I was?
 (Instagram EXIF Location endpoint data - related: [this AP story](www.washingtonpost.com/politics/lawmaker-with-lavish-decor-billed-private-planes-concerts/2015/02/23/c7754d72-bbac-11e4-bdfa-b8e8f594e6ee_story.html))

 9. Was I on a job interview or giving a speech?
 (Twitter data: did lots of people from the same company follow me at once?)
+(Did I have an Out of Office message up?)

 What am I missing?